ansible/ansible/rst/playbooks.rst

 ````````````````````````````

 As we've mentioned, nearly all modules are written to be 'idempotent' and can relay  when
-they have affected a change on the remote system.
+they have made a change on the remote system.
 Playbooks recognize this and
 have a basic event system that can be used to respond to change.

 These 'notify' actions are triggered at the end of each 'play' in a playbook, and